-The Stratix II GX receiver input buffer supports the 1.2-V and 1.5-V PCML I/O standard at rates up to 6.375 Gbps.
-The common mode voltage of the receiver input buffer is programmable between 0.85 V and 1.2 V. You must select the 0.85 V common mode voltage for AC- and DC-coupled PCML links and the 1.2 V common mode voltage for DC-coupled LVDS links.
+The Stratix II GX receiver input buffer supports the 1.2 V and 1.5 V PCML I/O standard at rates up to 6.375 Gbps.
+LVDS is also supported when AC coupled.
+The common mode voltage of the receiver input buffer is programmable.